direktiv/direktiv-knative-source/README.md

 <img src="assets/source.png"/>
 </p>

 The source is implemented as [ContainerSource](https://knative.dev/docs/eventing/samples/container-source/) and requires one argument to connect to the Direktiv instance via GRPC.
+Direktiv will then stream events to this source.

 ```yaml
 apiVersion: sources.knative.dev/v1